 Borkowski said he is hopeful that Langley will defeat Smith in November.
 “The backlash against Trump will help turnout by Democrats,” he predicted.
 “When I was a candidate for sheriff, I only lost to Smith [in the primary] by 230 votes.
 He’s not impossible to beat.”

 He said he believes the “whopper of a settlement” that Smith reached in June with Adam Levy, in which apologized for making false statements about the former Putnam County district attorney, and which cost taxpayers $125,000, weighs on his re-election campaign.
 (After public backlash over the settlement, on Aug.
 2 the Putnam County Legislature released a statement justifying its decision to pay noting that only the governor could remove an elected sheriff from office.)

 If DeStefano is disqualified, Smith will have the Republican line on the general election ballot on Nov.
 7, as well as the Conservative, Independence and Reform party lines.
 Langley, a Garrison resident, will have the Democratic and Women’s Equality lines.
 Independent candidates must file their nominating petitions by mid-August.

 Patrick Perry, a former inspector general for the Putnam County Sheriff’s Department who is Smith’s campaign manager, also filed an objection to specific signers on DeStefano’s petition.
 Although it had been invalidated the day before, an obligatory review by the two election commissioners on July 27 that lasted nearly four hours left 1,020 signatures, more than the 1,000 needed.
-That would have allowed DeStefano to remain on the ballot had a Democrat not challenged.The Current is a nonprofit supported by its readers; please consider a year-end gift.
+That would have allowed DeStefano to remain on the ballot had a Democrat not challenged.The Current is a nonprofit supported by its readers; please consider a tax-deductible contribution.